CruiserProject/Cruiser-Documentation/README.md

 The aim of Cruiser Project is to establish **An Intelligent Aerial Security System**.

 Based on a Matrice 100 and the SDK from DJI, we developed an intelligent security guard system with utilitarian functions, including automatically flying along predetermined paths, identifying and categorizing objects, pedestrian tracking, etc.
-The onboard computer is responsible for real-time algorithms running on a robot operating system, and the ground station is mainly responsible for extra computing.
-The drone can be commanded by a mobile app, which is developed by our android engineers.
+The **onboard computer** is responsible for real-time algorithms running on a robot operating system, and the **ground station** is mainly responsible for extra computing.
+The drone can be commanded by a **mobile app**, which is developed by our android engineers.

 By the system we designed, the campus police could save their labor and surveil the campus in a more efficient and thorough way, providing a safer environment for students.

 This project originated from a National-level College Students' Innovative Entrepreneurial Training Plan Program, and then also participated in the 15th Challenge Cup National College Students’ Extracurricular Academic Science and Technology Works Contest.

+## 2. Repositories
 <table>
   <tr>
     <th> Repositories </th>